 - a.
 With the engine shut down and the header drive switch engaged, try to start the engine.
 If the engine turns over, the system requires adjustment.
-See your dealer. - b.
+See your MacDon dealer. - b.
 With the engine shut down, steering wheel not centered, and the GSL in neutral but not in N-DETENT, try to start the engine.
 The CDM will flash "NOT IN NEUTRAL" on the display upper line, and "CENTER STEERING WHEEL" on the lower line, accompanied by a short beep with each flash, and the engine should not turn over.
 If the engine turns over, the system requires adjustment.
-See your dealer.
+See your MacDon dealer.

-A properly functioning system should operate as follows:
+A properly functioning system should operate as follows, if not, see your MacDon dealer.